krajeswaran/ratings_scraper/README.md

 A small python script to scrape ratings of a movie/show given a name.

+PS: Switch to `mkvcage` branch for a realistic/useful scraper which scrapes ~redacted~ARRRR! website and auguments it with ratings/plot/cast from OMDB + IMDB

 ## Approach

 Looks like there are many ways we can use IMDB for finding ratings of a title/show/movie.